These are the best places to travel this summer

 But to fully appreciate this alpine beauty spot, you need to get active.
-From crystal clear waters that beckon you to paddle to bike paths that wind through stunning forests, we’ve hand-picked the best things to do in and around Lake Tahoe.
+From crystal clear waters that beckon you to paddle to bike paths that wind through stunning forests, these are the best things to do in and around Lake Tahoe.
 And for days when you don’t want to break a sweat, there are cruises, history and culture galore.
+Dive in.

 1. Kayak or paddleboard the Lake Tahoe Water Trail